FOLLOW US

 Customs rules

-Satellite phones and listening devices
+Satellite phones and other devices

 Taking money into India

 There are restrictions on bringing Indian rupees into India.
+Visitors, including residents and tourists, must follow Reserve Bank of India guidelines.

-You must declare any amount above 5,000 US dollars in notes, or 10,000 US dollars in notes and travellers’ cheques combined.
+You must declare any amount above 5,000 US dollars in notes, or 10,000 US dollars in notes and travellers cheques combined.

 Terrorism

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
-You should remain vigilant at all times.
+Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.